chiiyokii/AI_Project/README.md

 # **Conclusion**

 The raw dataset contained several unnecessary features and values on different scales.
 Preprocessing the dataset was crucial, as it significantly impacts the accuracy and efficiency of the machine learning model.
+We different models to see which one gives us the more accuracy and we saw that the best model for our dataset was pipeline.